orkes-io/docs/docs/installing-conductor/running-locally-docker.md

 sidebar_position: 2
 ---

-# Running Locally - Docker Compose
+# Running via Docker Compose

 In this article we will explore how you can set up Netflix Conductor on your local machine for trying out some of its features.